This Agreement

 We may disclose your information to our own professional advisers and insurers on a confidential basis.

-Either of us may disclose any confidential information to the extent that it is required to be disclosed by law, order of any court, tribunal, authority or regulatory body, rules of any stock exchange or any professional obligations or requirements.
+Either party may disclose any confidential information to the extent that it is required to be disclosed by law, order of any court, tribunal, authority or regulatory body, rules of any stock exchange or any professional obligations or requirements.
 A party disclosing any confidential information must, where practical and to the extent permitted by law, notify the other of the requirement to disclose and only disclose the minimum confidential information required to comply with the law or requirement.

 You agree that we may aggregate your information and use and disclose that information in a de-identified form as part of research and advice, including, without limitation, benchmarking services.